MossGoblin/Stack-n-Pack/README.md

   * NOTE: Not sure if that was implemented

-* Picking up crates, placing crates and moving while having a loaded crate costs the player energy points
+* Picking up and placing crates costs the player energy points

 * The game tracks both the current energy points of the player as well as the total earned amount of energy points